-The PFAC consists of parentswho are at least 18 years or older, known as advisers, and five staff members who meet monthly to guide Patient Family Centered Care (PFCC) programming and related adviser roles.
+The PFAC consists of parents or patients who are at least 18 years or older, known as advisers, and about 5 staff members who meet monthly to guide Patient Family-Centered Care (PFCC) programming and related adviser roles.

 Members are expected to attend a minimum of 75% of scheduled PFAC meetings per calendar year.
 Attendance can be in person or by joining us via WebEx.

 The biggest time commitment will be on council meeting days.
 You will receive a calendar of dates for the full year.
-Some meetings are in person and others are conducted virtually, by WebEx.
-These meetings are held on a Thursday from 11:00 a.m. – 5:00 p.m. and the next day, Friday from 8:00 a.m. – 3:00 p.m.
+Some meetings are in person and others are conducted virtually by WebEx.
+These meetings are usually held on a Thursday from 11:00 a.m. – 5:00 p.m. and Friday from 8:00 a.m. – 3:00 p.m.
 Thursday meetings are optional, but highly recommended as members make progress report-outs on initiatives where parents are actively engaged.
-We also devote the afternoon to work groups and discussions.
 Friday meetings consist of hospital speakers and discussion groups where parents are encouraged to share their ideas, feedback and perspective on many issues impacting patient care and improving the patient experience.

 At the PFAC meetings, there will be a lot of different topics covered depending on the needs of the patient families and the hospital at that time.
 The members will look over upcoming projects and talk about how the different work groups and committees are doing.
 These meetings are focused on making sure that parents are actively involved in the areas of clinical experience, education and planning.
 You can always check Microsoft Teams for a detailed meeting agenda!

 While parents are the driving force behind the PFAC, St. Jude staff members attend these meetings as partners who walk alongside and assist where needed.
-They can serve as a link to hospital administration, as well as other departments, by communicating the suggestions and opportunities for change.
-Staff members take the feedback from parent advisers and support them in achieving their goals by removing or minimizing potential barriers.
-They also advocate for families and promote PFCC at St. Jude and with outside organizations.
+They can serve as a link to hospital administration and other departments, by communicating the PFAC ideas and feedback.

-Primarily, PFAC members use a St. Jude email address to send emails to members and staff.
+St. Jude Email Address - This is the primary way to send and receive emails to members and staff.

-Microsoft 365 Team Site is another important way we communicate with each other.
-All meeting minutes, presentations, and support documents are kept under the channel “Meetings” and under the "Files" tab.
+Microsoft 365 Team Site - All meeting minutes, presentations, and support documents are kept under the channel “Meetings” and under the "Files" tab.
 There are additional channels created around high-priority projects, committees and PFAC sponsored events.
-Please use the conversation tab to ask questions and generate discussions.
+You can use the conversation tab to ask questions and generate discussions.
 Notifications can be set on your mobile device to alert you when new items post to the page.

 If you are unable to attend the council meetings in person, you can join us virtually via Web Ex.
 Web Ex is also used for parent advisers who are participating virtually on institutional work groups and committees.